THUDM/MathGLM/README.md

 ## Math Word Problem
+For math word problem tasks, we leverage different backbone models to tune our MathGLM on the reconstructed Ape210K dataset.
+Here, we provide various model sizes for our MathGLM.
+If you wish to use our MathGLM for inference, you can download it from the following links.

 | Model   | Backbone Model | Model Size | Download |
 | --------- | ---------- | ---------------- |---------------- |